edf-hpc/puppet-hpc/puppet-config/modules/dns/README.md

 zones.
 If the configuration is using `hpc-config`, it should use the function `hpc_dns_zones` from the `hpclib` module.

-The server also supports a `virtual_domain` parameter to setup forward to a consul DNS interface.
+The server also support a virtual zone for services.
+If the `virtual_relay` argument is true, all the requests to the `virtual_zones` are relayed to an external DNS server, typically DNS interface of the Consul discovery service.
+If `virtual_relay` is false, a virtual zone is declared and managed by bind with the entries given in `virtual_entries` array.

 ## Limitations